BenjaminMedia/cdnconnect-api-ruby/README.md

 The path in the API request is broken down as:

-* `/v1/` - API Version 1.
-A version number must always prefix an API request.
+* `/v1/` The API version, which must always prefix an API request path.
-* `demo.cdnconnect.com/images/meowzers.jpg` - The URL which you want to get information about.
+* `demo.cdnconnect.com/images/meowzers.jpg` The URL which you want to get information about.
-* `.json` - The response format, which can be `json` or `xml`.
+* `.json` The response format, which can be `json` or `xml`.

 ## Response Object